 Patricia Pena Carty and Julian Rondon Rivera are just such a pair.
 Patricia is a high school science teacher and the Assistant Principal at University Heights High School in the Bronx.
 She decided to participate in the SiR program so that her students could have the opportunity to interact with a scientist, and be able to connect what they were learning in the classroom to STEM careers.
 Through the SiR program, Patricia connected with Julian.
 Julian is now a High School Science Teacher at Bronx Envision Academy and Graduate Student pursuing his PhD at Rutgers University–Newark.

-This fall, we asked them to reconnect and interview one another about the importance of participating in the SiR program.
+We asked them to reconnect and interview one another about the importance of participating in the SiR program.
 Read on to learn more about Patricia, Julian and why you should apply to be a Scientist-in-Residence:

 Julian: What did you hope to achieve by participating in the SiR program, both personally and professionally?